PHPOffice/PHPWord/docs/elements.rst

 Footnotes
 ---------

-You can create footnotes in texts or textruns, but it’s recommended to use textrun to have better layout.
+You can create footnotes in texts or textruns, but it's recommended to use textrun to have better layout.

 On textrun: